thejoryle/ShootOut/README.md

 - Sarah Duncan

 ## Project Description
 Introducing **"Shoot Out"**, a classic childhood game with various names across cultures.
-The game revolves around three actions: reloading, shooting, and shielding.
+This computer vision-based game revolves around three actions: reloading, shooting, and shielding.
 Players must manage their ammunition and strategically use shields to avoid being shot, with the ultimate goal of defeating the opponent by landing a successful shot.

 ## Installation
 You can either clone our repo and run shootout.py but you will have to make sure you have our technologies installed